Menopause is a natural life transition, yet it often comes with unexpected emotional challenges, particularly anxiety.

 Beyond biological changes, menopause often coincides with major life transitions: children leaving home, career shifts, or caring for aging parents.
 Emotional stress, combined with hormonal shifts, creates the perfect storm for anxiety.

-“Sophrology is a powerful tool that blends Eastern traditions with modern science, offering practical techniques to balance the mind and body.
-Through simple breathing, relaxation, movement, and visualisation exercises, women can reconnect with their inner strength, navigate menopause with confidence, and embrace this new chapter with self-awareness and resilience.” — Dominique Antiglio, World-leading Sophrologist & Founder of BeSophro
+“Sophrology is a powerful tool that blends Eastern practices with modern science, offering practical techniques to help balance the mind and body.
+Through simple breathing, relaxation, movement, and visualisation exercises, women can reconnect with their inner strength, navigate menopause with confidence, and embrace this new chapter with self-awareness and resilience.”

-The science behind Sophrology & anxiety relief
+The science behind Sophrology modalities & anxiety relief

 - Activates the parasympathetic nervous system (PNS)